 The type of living environment a person returns to after rehab has a huge effect on their ability to succeed in sobriety.
 While an unstable living environment can derail even the most motivated and determined of individuals, a supportive, safe, and sober living environment can greatly decrease the risk of relapse and improve a person’s overall quality of life.

-If you’re ready to give sober living a try, enrolling in our transitional housing program is as easy as a few clicks of a mouse.
-Use our online booking system to browse sober living homes for men, women, and LGBT people, select the unit of your choice, and check out online.
-You can also call (512) 363-5914 to complete the booking process over the phone.
+If you’re ready to give sober living a try, enrolling in our transitional housing program, call (512) 363-5914 to complete the booking process over the phone.